singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 image: /uploads/metalsmith-banner.png
 image_caption: null
 short_title: Metalsmith on Netlify
-description: A short tutorial on the static site generator Metalsmith and how to host it on netlify (incl. continuous deployment).
+description: A short tutorial on the static site generator Metalsmith and how to host it on Netlify (incl. continuous deployment).
 thumbnail: /uploads/metalsmith_thumb2.png
 cmsUserSlug: ""
 date: 2015-12-08T00:00:00.000Z